erijoni/book-api/README.md

   - `Book.php` - The Eloquent model for the `books` table, representing a book record with fields like `title`, `isbn`, `author_id`, and `cover_image`.
   - `Author.php` - The Eloquent model for the `authors` table, representing an author.
 It is used in the `BookController` to fetch the associated author for each book.
 - `config` - Contains all the application configuration files, including settings for external services, validation rules, and other application-wide configurations.
-- `database/factories` - Contains model factories for generating dummy data.
-This is useful for testing or seeding the database with sample data.
 - `database/migrations` - Contains database migration files that define the structure of the database tables.
   - `create_books_table.php` - Migration file for creating the `books` table in the database.
   - `create_authors_table.php` - Migration file for creating the `authors` table in the database.